MicrosoftDocs/power-platform/power-platform/admin/vnet-support-overview.md

 ## Supported scenarios

-The Power Platform enables virtual network support for both Dataverse plug-ins and [connectors](vnet-support-overview.md#supported-services).
-With this support, you can establish secured, private, outbound connectivity from the Power Platform to resources within your virtual network.
+Power Platform enables virtual network support for both Dataverse plug-ins and [connectors](vnet-support-overview.md#supported-services).
+With this support, you can establish secured, private, outbound connectivity from Power Platform to resources within your virtual network.
 Dataverse plug-ins and connectors enhance data integration security by connecting to external data sources from Power Apps, Power Automate, and Dynamics 365 apps.
 For example, you can:

-- Use [Dataverse plug-ins](/power-apps/developer/data-platform/plug-ins) to connect to your cloud data sources such as Azure SQL, Azure Storage, blob storage, or Azure Key Vault.
-You protect your data from data exfiltration and other incidents.
+- Use [Dataverse plug-ins](/power-apps/developer/data-platform/plug-ins) to connect to your cloud data sources, such as Azure SQL, Azure Storage, blob storage, or Azure Key Vault.
+You can protect your data from data exfiltration and other incidents.
-- Use [Dataverse plug-ins](/power-apps/developer/data-platform/plug-ins) to securely connect to private endpoint protected resources in Azure, such as Web API or any resources within your private network such as SQL, and Web API.
-You protect your data from data breaches and other external threats.
+- Use [Dataverse plug-ins](/power-apps/developer/data-platform/plug-ins) to securely connect to private, endpoint-protected resources in Azure, such as Web API or any resources within your private network, such as SQL and Web API.
+You can protect your data from data breaches and other external threats.
 - Use [virtual network supported connectors](vnet-support-overview.md#supported-services) like [SQL Server](/connectors/sql/) to securely connect to your cloud-hosted data sources, such as Azure SQL or SQL Server, without exposing them to the internet.
 Similarly, you can use [Azure Queue](/azure/storage/queues/) connector to establish secure connections to private, endpoint-enabled Azure Queues.
 - Use [Azure Key Vault](/connectors/keyvault/) connector to securely connect to private, endpoint-protected Azure Key Vault.
 - Use [HTTP With Microsoft Entra ID](/connectors/webcontentsv2/) to securely connect to services authentication by Microsoft Entra ID.